Migrate from Classic Updates

 A guide to help migrate from Classic Updates to EAS Update.

-SDK 49 will be the last version to support Classic Updates.
+SDK 49 was the last version to support Classic Updates.
 To continue using the deprecated expo publish command, set updates.useClassicUpdates in your app config.

 EAS Update is the next generation of Expo's updates service.
 If you're using Classic Updates, this guide will help you upgrade to EAS Update.